Pet Care for Your New Puppy or Kitten

 Unlike cats, dogs can have regular baths, which is also a good time to check them over thoroughly for any sores or lumps and bumps.
 Tempted to bath your cat?
 Find out why we suggest you don’t give your cat a bath most of the time.
 And while you’re at it, speaking of beauty care, check out our 10 ways to pamper your cat.

-Pet insurance doesn’t just have to be for accidents and emergencies.
-Our comprehensive pet insurance offers you the option to take out cover for things like vaccination and dental treatment so that you’re always up to date on your pet’s routine care.
+PD pet insurance doesn’t just have to be for accidents.
+Our comprehensive pet insurance offers you the option to take out cover for things like non-routine vet visits, allergy medication, illnesses and dental treatment so that you’re always up to date on your pet’s medical care.